 Despite not getting that elusive third goal, for the first 39 minutes and 58 seconds, the Jackets were completely frustrating the Penguins while counterpunching with their forecheck to keep some pressure on.

-It was those final two seconds of the second period that cast a long shadow over that intermission, as Brooks Orpik corralled a loose puck in the high slot, faked around a diving Blue Jacket, and ripped a wrister past Bob under his right arm.
-1.8 showed on the clock, and what looked like a 2-0 lead was suddenly 2-1.
+It was those final two seconds of the second period that cast a long shadow over the intermission, as Brooks Orpik corralled a loose puck in the high slot, faked around a diving Blue Jacket, and ripped a wrister past Bob under his right arm.
+1.8 showed on the clock, and what looked like a second intermission 2-0 lead was suddenly 2-1.

 "We probably could have managed the puck better, especially with just seconds left on the clock," Richards said.
 "You just keep it in the piles and eat it.
 It's surprising when you see Bob make all these great saves, and by his reaction it looked like that was one he wanted back.

 "I didn't feel it was [a] devastating [goal]," the coach continued.
 "The good thing is that it happened late in the period, and you're able to get the team together and discuss it and get the team back on track in between periods.
 I thought we were OK."

 Even with the downer goal to end the second, Columbus came right back in the third and pushed their lead back to two.
 Dubinsky worked his way through the neutral zone and beat a couple of Penguins as he worked into the zone deep on the right side.
 He threw a back-hander toward the net, and as it was going by Cam Atkinson was there to redirect it into the net just 1:04 into the third.

 Absolute craziness erupted in the Nationwide Arena crowd.
 Pittsburgh was dominating the stats of the game, but Columbus held a 3-1 lead with just 19 minutes to play.